Education is the most powerful weapon you can use to change the world. –Nelson Mandela

 September 2015.
 The master’s program starts off with our fall ReWilding Residency.

 We will get to know each other, begin our instruction with you and explore some of the most beautiful landscapes together.

 Length of Program: 7 quarters

-All degree courses meet weekly for two hours online with VGI instructor in live interactive format using HD video and audio so that everybody hears and sees each other clearly.
+All degree courses meet weekly for two hours online with VGI instructor in live interactive format.

 Viridis Graduate Institute’s online educational delivery system (OCEANS) is designed for students to learn from a variety of methods and materials.
 Our WebEx robust virtual classroom provides the best technology for student / teacher interaction, as well as for students to develop an interactive community on their own.

 Minimum Bachelor GPA (4.0 Scale): 3.0 or Higher

 Bachelor Degree Must Be in Same Subject Area: No